Emincmg/library/README.md

 # Library

-This project is a library management system application that allows you to track and manage books, authors, and publishers.
+This project is a library management system application that allows you to track and manage books in your library.
 The application was developed using the Laravel PHP framework.

 ## Features

-- Add new books, authors, and publishers
-- Edit existing books, authors, and publishers
+- Add, Edit and delete books.
-- Delete existing books, authors, and publishers
-- Search to list books, authors, and publishers
+- Manage book stocks.
-- Track the available copies of books
+- Filter books via dropdown menu.
+- Get info about clicked book.

 ## Installation